satansdeer/satansdeer.github.com/content/legacy-posts/statements-expressions-js/index.md

 // Even though it consists from only one expression
 ```

-As you can see statements just do things.
+As you can see statements do things.
 They are kind of language _phrases_.
 They can contain smaller parts, for example expressions.

 <a name='expressions'></a>
 ## Expressions